TencentBlueKing/bk-ci/README_EN.md

 - Running test cases to find bugs in time
 - Deployment and release

-bk-ci provides five core services, namely Process, Repository, Ticket, Environment and Store.
+bk-ci provides six core services, namely Process, CodeCheck, Repository, Ticket, Environment and Store.
 They can be combined in multiple ways to meet business needs in different scenarios.

 - **Process**: It visualizes current R&D process of the team.
 One pipeline can handle compilation, testing and deployment.
 - **Repository**: It links current source code hosting service of the enterprise to bk-ci.